31-Year-Old Pitcher – Houston Astros

 Tony Sipp Contract Information:

-Signed a minor league contract with the Padres in February of 2014.
+Signed a one-year contract with the Astros in May 2014.

 To instantly reveal our fantasy analysis of every player – including Tony Sipp – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Tony Sipp|